alan-turing-institute/rum/README.md

 homebrew.
 Homebrew is easier if you already use it.

 There are two parts to installing Racket: downloading it, and telling your computer where to find it.
 If you have already installed Racket, then you can skip the first of these steps, but you will still need to do the second.

 ### EITHER: Install with homebrew

-#### Part 1
+#### Homebrew installation: Part 1

 If you use homebrew, then run this in a terminal:
 ```sh